sqlxpert/sqlxpert.github.io/_posts/2025-05-17-idempotence-doing-it-more-than-once.md

 ### 3. Aurora

 This newer relational database service's `StartDBCluster` and `StopDBCluster` commands produce an error with a matching exception name and error code, `InvalidDBClusterStateFault` .
-More importantly, the dynamic error message tells me that the database was already running (available) at the exact time of my request.
-Safely ignoring the error achieves idempotence after the fact.
+More importantly, the dynamic error message mentions that the database was already running (available) at the exact time of my request.
+Knowingly ignoring the error achieves idempotence after the fact.

 ```text
 An error occurred (InvalidDBClusterStateFault) when calling the StartDBCluster